LowLevelMouse/win32-game-engine-snapshot/README.md

   **Note**: Audio is muted by default.
 To enable it, remove the `#if` guard on `SourceVoice->Start();` or add `/DAUDIO_PLAYING` to the build batch file.
 - File I/O system
   - Currently writes `"hello!"` to a test file as a demonstration
-- Initializes OpenGL on Windows and renders a brick texture with transparency
+- Initializes OpenGL on Windows
   - VAO, VBO, and EBO setup
   - Runtime shader compilation with error checking
   - Pre-multiplied alpha blending